zerozsh/learngit/readme.txt

-Git is a version controller system.
+Git is a distributed version controller system.
 Git is free software.